khantnaingset-kns/urlshortener-with-nest/README.md

 ### Key Features: ###

-Nest.js Foundation: Delve into the powerful Nest.js framework and learn how to create modular and scalable applications.
-Explore its architectural intricacies and grasp the principles of maintainable code.
+- Nest.js Foundation: Delve into the powerful Nest.js framework and learn how to create modular and scalable applications.
+Explore its architectural intricacies and grasp the principles of maintainable code and DDD design.

-TypeScript Proficiency: Gain hands-on experience with TypeScript, a language that combines innovation with safety.
+- TypeScript Proficiency: Gain hands-on experience with TypeScript, a language that combines innovation with safety.
 Discover how type checking at compile time can enhance code reliability.

-Node.js Performance: Dive into Node.js and harness its capabilities for high-performance web applications.
-Understand how Node.js handles concurrency and real-time features.
+- Node.js Performance: Dive into Node.js and harness its capabilities for high-performance web applications.

-User Interface Design: Explore the principles of user-centric design with an intuitive and minimalist user interface.
-Learn how to create user-friendly experiences.

-Open-Source Collaboration: Immerse yourself in the world of open-source development.
+- Open-Source Collaboration: Immerse yourself in the world of open-source development.
 Contribute, collaborate, and discover the power of community-driven projects.

 # Description